Baton Rouge Pedestrian Accident Attorneys

 Pedestrians have the right to safely navigate Louisiana roadways using sidewalks, marked crosswalks, and, occasionally, the appropriate shoulders of the road.
 Drivers must make every effort to avoid hitting pedestrians and yield to them when required by law, but collisions can and unfortunately do happen, particularly when a motorist is not paying attention or following the rules of the road.

-If you were struck by a negligent driver, our team at Chris Corzo Injury Attorneys can provide the aggressive representation you need to recover just compensation.
-Driven by our strong Christian values, we deeply care about our clients and are committed to helping them put money in their pockets after sustaining serious injuries in these devastating accidents.
 Our Baton Rouge pedestrian accident lawyers have recovered billions of dollars across thousands of cases, and we are ready to put our experience, skills, and resources to work for you.
 You will receive personal attention throughout our handling of your case, and we will do everything we can to put you back on top.

 Common Causes of Pedestrian Accidents